KCS-LLC/Arcane-Ascension-Puzzle-Spires/VerticalSlice/NEXT_STEPS.md

 ## Phase 3: Player Experience & Visual Polish
 - **Objective:** Enhance the user's experience with better feedback, smoother interactions, and more engaging visual elements.
 - **Key Tasks:**
-    - **Stat "Fog of War":** Player stats (HP, Mana) and Monster stats (HP) should be represented as gauges initially, with the exact numerical values hidden.
-Unlocking the ability to see the numbers will be a form of progression (e.g., a skill unlock or item).
+    - **[DONE]** **Stat "Fog of War":** Player stats (HP, Mana) and Monster stats (HP) are now represented as gauges, hiding the exact numerical values.
+    - **[DONE]** **Spell Readiness Indicator:** Spell buttons now have a vertical fill effect to show mana progress and change color distinctly when ready.
+    - **[TODO]** **Monster Attack Indicator:** Add a clear visual effect when the monster performs an action (e.g., a screen flash, a simple animation, or a particle effect on the player's panel) to ensure the player is aware they have taken damage.
-    - **UI Animations:** Add subtle animations and feedback to UI elements, such as button presses and mana gains.
+    - **[TODO]** **UI Animations:** Add subtle animations and feedback to other UI elements, such as mana gains.
-    - **Visual Effects:** Implement particle effects or other animations for events like gem matches, taking damage, and casting spells.
+    - **[TODO]** **Visual Effects:** Implement particle effects or other animations for events like gem matches and taking damage.

 ## Developer Notes
 - The rendering system is now robust.
 Any new sprites added to the `assets` folder and mapped in `Game::loadTextures` will be automatically scaled to fit the `TILE_SIZE`.
-No further rendering changes should be needed for simple asset swaps.
-- The immediate next step is to implement the "Fog of War" feature on the HP and Mana displays.
-This will involve modifying the `UIManager` to draw gauges and conditionally draw the text values.
+- The next logical step would be to implement the **Monster Attack Indicator**.
+A simple, effective approach could be a quick red flash over the player's side panel when they take damage.
+This would require adding a new state or timer in the `Game` class to control the flash effect in the `render` loop.